 Richmond Heights requires residents to obtain Garage Sale Permits, which can be obtained from the receptionist at City Hall.
 Office hours are from 8:30 am to 5:00 pm, Monday through Friday.
 Permits are issued right away.
 A garage sale permit costs $3 a day.
 There is a four-day limit.
 (Multiple day sales must be within the four-day limit in order to be considered one sale).
 Richmond Heights will only allow advertisement signs to be posted in the yard of the home where the sale will be held.
-Signs posted anywhere else - even if you have permission of the other property's owner - will be taken down and the violator may be fined.
+Signs posted anywhere else - even if you have the permission of the other property's owner - will be taken down and the violator may be fined.
 Please keep this in mind and plan to advertise your sale in other ways.
 If you and your neighbors plan to have a block sale, each individual home must obtain a permit.
 For more information, please call City Hall at (314) 645-0404.

 Click here to view the Block Party registration form.
 Please note that this form is NOT needed for National Night Out.

 The following publications are available to residents at no charge:

 - A newsletter called Richmond Heights Community Update is mailed to all Richmond Heights residences and businesses every other month.

 - An annual City calendar that contains the dates of all regularly scheduled City Council meetings, commission and board meetings, holiday closings and other helpful information is mailed to residents annually in mid-December.

 - The Parks and Recreation Department produces a seasonal program brochure that contains information about recreation opportunities and venues for residents of all ages.
-The brochures are mailed to all residencesat no charge.
+The brochures are mailed to all residences at no charge.

 Newsletters and other information about City programs and events can be picked up from the lobby at City Hall, the information center inside the front door of the Richmond Heights Memorial Library (8001 Dale Ave.).